artsitemail/Ender-3V3-SE/README.md

+Fork firmware of Navaismo with Hosts Commands Disable

 ## Changes to Creality's Firmware
 - Included the Autolevel-Grid to a 7x7-Mesh based on the fork of [@aschmitt1909](https://github.com/aschmitt1909/Ender-3V3-SE)
 - Included the Linear Advance functions based     on the fork of [@queeup-Forks](https://github.com/queeup-Forks/Ender-3V3-SE)

-- Included the Support of Hosts Commands based    on the fork of [@rtorchia](https://github.com/rtorchia/Ender-3V3-SE/commits/main/)
+- Disable the Support of Hosts Commands

 > [!IMPORTANT]